chief-wizard/prisma-fastify-bakery/README.md

 	npm install

+Then, duplicate the configuration file `.env.example` to `.env`:

+    cp .env.example .env

 ## Type checking in VSCode

 I recommend using type Visual Studio Code with this repository.
 You'll see the